ezEngine/docs-src/pages/docs/projects/data-directories.md

 Here you can add, remove and reorder them.
 Setting up the data directories of a project should be one of the very first steps after creating a new project.

 You may notice the `>sdk` and `>project` prefixes.
 These are *special directory* indicators, meaning those paths are relative to the *SDK directory* (where the engine is installed) or the *project directory* (where your project is located).
 These indicators are automatically inserted when you browse for a folder.
-They enable the engine to find the same folder again, even if you move the project, or you need to stream the data using [FileServe (TODO)](../tools/fileserve.md).
+They enable the engine to find the same folder again, even if you move the project, or you need to stream the data using [FileServe](../tools/fileserve.md).

 ### From Custom Code